1. Educational Information Centre

 The Educational Information Centre was established on the basis of the existing Educational and Methodological Department with the aim of improving the quality of the offered student services.

-An information system was developed including the procedures for submitting the documents for applying for studies, organization of the entrance examinations, student admittance and enrolment of the successful applicants as well as graduating procedures and solving social and accommodation problems.
+An information system was developed for processing the documents of the applicants, organization of the entrance examinations, student admittance and enrolment for studies.

 2. Centre of Continuing Education